 7-23-17 ‘Speaking from the Heart – Spiritual Care in Times of Need’ with Jamie Kimmel, Hospital Chaplin.
 Program focus: practical advice about creating trust to open the topic of death for Buddhists and non-Buddhists alike, and how the teachings of interdependence and emptiness can be applied to ordinary situations at an extraordinary time of life.

 8-20-17 ‘Preparing for Death’ with HH Kathog Getse Rinpoche with translation by Dr. Robert Clark.
-His Holiness Getse Rinpoche, Dzogchen Master, Head of the Nyingma School of Vajrayana Buddhism, “heart son” of HH the Dalai Lama.
-Program focus: Teachings from the Buddhist sutra, "The Sutra on Wisdom for the Time of Death", including His Holiness's heart advice about embracing the end of life and how to prepare the mind for transition.
-[This film is available in the TLC DVD Archive and on our TLC Rental Videos Page.]

-9-24-17 ‘Meditation as Sustenance for Death & Dying’ with author Sarah C. Beasley.
-Program focus: A conversation with participants to discover the opportunities for sustenance offered by Buddhist practice in order to support ourselves and others during the dying process, and how to live more fully.

-What it says now.
-7-23-17 ‘Speaking from the Heart – Spiritual Care in Times of Need’ with Jamie Kimmel, Hospital Chaplin.
-Program focus: practical advice about creating trust to open the topic of death for Buddhists and non-Buddhists alike, and how the teachings of interdependence and emptiness can be applied to ordinary situations at an extraordinary time of life.

-8-20-17 ‘Preparing for Death’ with HH Kathog Getse Rinpoche with translation by Dr. Robert Clark.
 His Holiness Getse Rinpoche, Dzogchen Master, Head of the Nyingma School of Vajrayana Buddhism, and “heart son” of HH the Dalai Lama.
 Program focus: Teachings from the Buddhist sutra, "The Sutra on Wisdom for the Time of Death", including His Holiness's heart advice about embracing the end of life and how to prepare the mind for transition.
 [This film is available in the TLC DVD Archive and on our TLC Rental Videos Page.]

 9-24-17 ‘Meditation as Sustenance for Death & Dying’ with author Sarah C. Beasley.
 Program focus: A conversation with participants to discover the opportunities for sustenance offered by Buddhist practice in order to support ourselves and others during the dying process, and how to live more fully.